-You could Download the ISO Image and burn it to a disk, then boot using this disk.
+You could download the ISO Image and burn it to a disk, then boot using this disk.
 It will prompt you to choose the program and screen resolution, so select the appropriate options.
-Then select your primary partition and from the right hand panel select “Rebuild MBR”
+Then select your primary partition and from the right-hand panel select “Rebuild MBR.”

-Sometimes the Windows loader drive won’t be set as active and in such cases you might face issues with booting.
-So we need to Mark the partition as active.
+Sometimes the Windows loader drive won’t be set as active, and in such cases, you might face issues with booting.
+So we need to mark the partition as active.
 In order to mark the partition as active go to Partition from the Menu bar.
 Then go to Modify and Select “Mark as Active”.

 Sometime that option might be grayed out.
 In such cases, you might need to Set the Partition as Primary.
 Then you should be able to get that option.
 If none of the options works then you might want to consider running Hard Drive Diagnostic to check the consistency of the drive.
-Follow this article on Hardware Diagnostics.